nicky-nym/nicky-nym.github.io/pages/cities.md

     - it needs to be fairly empty, yet not remote
     - it needs to be clear of conservation restrictions and legal show-stoppers
   + existing local construction companies
-  + whole-hearted support from existing county & state governments
+  + wholehearted support from existing county & state governments
-  + whole-hearted support among the neighbors
+  + wholehearted support among the neighbors
   + a big anchor employer (like Amazon, or the Indonesian Government)
   + a pent-up demand of people eager to move into new housing as it is completed
   + a pent-up demand of companies eager to move into new office space as it is completed